Mark Fowler: 1990–2003

-Mark later befriends local teenage tearaway Mandy Salter (Nicola Stapleton), but their friendship is severely tested when she becomes obsessed with him.
+Not long afterwards, Mark befriends local teenage tearaway Mandy Salter (Nicola Stapleton); they get along at first but their friendship is severely tested when she becomes obsessed with him.
 Mark, still grieving for Gill, is horrified when he discovers that Mandy has been reading his late wife's diary and has dressed up in her clothes.
 Despite this, he invites Mandy to live with him after Den's friend Kathy Beale (Gillian Taylforth) throws her out.
 On Christmas Day, Mandy goes to visit her mother but is attacked by her stepfather; Mark arrives just in time to rescue her and invites her for Christmas dinner at the Fowler household.

-Mark takes over running the family fruit and vegetable stall in the market after his uncle, Pete (Peter Dean), leaves the square.
+Soon enough, Mark takes over running the family fruit and vegetable stall in the market after his uncle Pete (Peter Dean) leaves the square.
 He also begins casually dating his sister's housemate Shelley Lewis (Nicole Arumugam), but is reluctant to tell her about his HIV status.
 Whilst on a trip to Amsterdam, Shelley makes it clear to Mark that she wants to sleep with him – forcing him to admit his HIV status.
 Shelley is furious that he did not think to tell her this before and tells Mark she never wants to see him again.
 Mark takes the rejection badly and stops taking his HIV medication.
 During Christmas that year, he is rushed to hospital after collapsing.
 Mandy visits him in hospital and learns that he has HIV.
 When Shelley finds out that Mark is ill, she returns and admits that she really cares for him and they reconcile.
 However, Shelley tries to rush things by asking Mark to meet her family and go on holiday with her parents.
 She becomes infatuated and tries to spend as much time with him as she can.
 Mark fears that the relationship is moving too quickly and Mark decides to end it.
 When he tries to tell Shelley this, she uses emotional blackmail to stop him, saying that she has risked her health being with him so he owes her.
 When this does not work, she threatens to tell everyone about his HIV status, but leaves Walford when her bluff does not work.

 Following Joe's death of an AIDS-related illness, Mark meets a Scottish woman named Ruth Aitken (Caroline Paterson); she is there visiting a friend.
 After a brief conversation, the two decide to go for a drink together.
 They start dating and Ruth copes with his HIV status but her father, a strict Presbyterian minister, refuses to give his blessing to her relationship with Mark and disowns her when she announces her plans to marry Mark.
 They marry in Scotland but problems surface in their marriage.
 She persuades Mark – and herself – that she is happy about not having children (due to the inevitable spread of the AIDS virus to herself and the baby), but it is soon clear that she is fooling herself.